 Abstract:

-Since the late 1950s the late 1950s, the USGS has maintained a long-term glacier mass-balance program at three North American glaciers.
+Since the late 1950s, the USGS has maintained a long-term glacier mass-balance program at three North American glaciers.
 Measurements began on South Cascade Glacier, WA in 1958, expanding to Gulkana and Wolverine glaciers, AK in 1966, and later Sperry Glacier, MT in 2005.
 Additional measurements have been made on Lemon Creek and Taku glaciers, AK to compliment data collected by the Juneau Icefield Research Program (JIRP; Pelto et al., 2013).
 Direct field measurements of point glaciological data are combined with weather and geodetic data to derive glacier-wide seasonal and annual surface mass balance solutions of each glacier in conventional and reference surface formats (Cogley et al., 2011).
 Additional details on the calculation of glacier-wide surface mass balance is described in Van Beusekom et al. (2010).

 Purpose: